mhipszki/eslint-formatter-summary/README.md

 In the above example we can notice that the `comma-dangle` rule is responsible for about 2/3 of the failures, so we can consider turning it off or just suppressing it to a warning for now as we can do so with the other failing rules.

+## TODOs

+- rewrite code in ES6+ format
+- generate distributable using Babel (support for Node from v6+)
+- add CI integration
+- publish on Npm
+- add CLI option to sort output by error/warning count or rule name

 ## Contribute

 Please feel free to add an issue describing your proposal if you'd like to discuss and PRs are also welcome!